 Cultivation: The preference is light shade to full sun, and moist to slightly dry conditions.
 This plant often grows in fertile, loamy soil, but can tolerate gravelly or clay soil as well.
 This plant is easy and undemanding, and may volunteer spontaneously in a wildflower garden or ecological restoration.
 However, it is rather common and weedy.

-Range & Habitat: This Acalypha sp. occurs in every county of Illinois, and is quite common (see Distribution Map).
-It is a rather inconspicuous plant that is easily overlooked because of the lack of showy flowers.
-Habitats include disturbed areas of moist to mesic black soil prairies, openings or lightly shaded areas of upland and floodplain forests, thickets, seeps, banks of rivers and lakes, limestone glades and bluffs, fields and fence rows, areas along roadsides and railroads, vacant lots, poorly maintained lawns and gardens, and waste areas.
-This plant prefers disturbed areas.
+Range & Habitat: The native Rhomboid Mercury occurs in every county of Illinois, and it is quite common (see Distribution Map).
+This is a rather inconspicuous plant that is easily overlooked because of the lack of showy flowers.
+Habitats include disturbed areas of moist prairies, limestone glades, openings or lightly shaded areas of floodplain forests, thickets, seeps, stream banks, ditches, fields, fence rows, roadsides, areas along railroads, vacant lots, poorly maintained lawns and gardens, and waste areas.
+This plant prefers moist disturbed areas.